glenmurphy/DockerExamples/Readme.md

         docker run -d --restart always myscript_img

 You're done!
-If you have docker set up to run on system startup ("systemctl enable docker" on most Linux distros), then your script will run always.
+If you have docker set up to run on system startup ("systemctl enable docker" on most Linux distros), then your script will start on startup and keep running.

 # Setup (installing docker)
 https://docs.docker.com/engine/install/ubuntu/